-This regulation is intended to reduce the congestion of a high visitor use area.
+This regulation is intended to reduce the congestion in high visitor use areas.

-Kitesurfing, kiteboarding, hang gliding, and parasailing (board riding while attached to wind-driven parachute-like objects or wing devices and/or towed by a vessel or vehicle) are prohibited.
+Kitesurfing, kiteboarding, hang-gliding, and parasailing (boardriding while attached to wind driven parachute-like objects or wing devices and/or towed by a vessel or vehicle) is only allowed by permit issued by the Superintendent.
 This closure does not include sailboarding, where a sail is permanently affixed to the board.

-Kitesurfing/boarding, hang gliding, and parasailing within the NRA has been deemed an inappropriate activity given safety concerns and resource conflicts that the park is mandated to prevent.
-Accepted safety practices by kitesurfing/boarding and parasailing associations and groups advocate no kiteboard or parasailing use in swim areas and avoidance of obstacles, which abound at Amistad NRA.
+Kitesurfing/boarding, hang-gliding, and parasailing within Amistad National Recreation Area has been deemed an inappropriate activity given safety concerns and resource conflicts that the park is mandated to prevent.
+Accepted safety practices by kitesurfing/boarding and parasailing associations and groups advocate no kiteboard or parasailing use in swim areas and avoidance of obstacles, which abound at Amistad National Recreation Area.